AST0008/kv_server/README.md

 fragmentation under mixed-length workloads.
 Understanding exactly why that's a problem, and what the solution looks like, is what this project was built to teach.

+The later step loop is the continuous-batching piece: membership can change between tokens, and tokens go out while the GPU is still decoding.
+PagedAttention is still the open gap.

 ---